-Welcome to the Kaimuki Public Library!
+Welcome to the Kaimukī Public Library!
 Designed by local architect Shoso Kagawa, our library opened on June 17, 1965.
 Our busy regional library opens 6 days a week and is one of only 3 public libraries open on Sundays.
 In 2015, our library celebrated its 50th Anniversary.

-Anoʻai me ke aloha!
-This Summer Kaimukī Public Library is offering a Basic Hawaiian Language class for those interested in learning ʻōlelo Hawaiʻi in a fun and engaging way.
+Aloha pumehana kākou!
+We are continuing the Basic Hawaiian Language class for those interested in learning ʻōlelo Hawaiʻi in a fun and engaging way.
 This class taught by Librarian Moki Renti Cruz will incorporate Hawaiian songs as a tool to help build vocabulary and understand sentence structure.
-No prior music experience needed.
+No prior music experience needed, although for this program as it is a continuation of the previous Hawaiian language class, and therefore may be more difficult for those without prior Hawaiian language experience.

 Did you know that before the Hawaiian language was first printed in the 1820s, it was passed down orally for generations?
 It’s a rich and beautiful tradition we are excited to share with you!